janishiestand/FactoryForge/README.md

 ### Getting Started
 To get started with FactoryForge, follow these steps:

-Clone the repository:
+1. Clone the repository:
 git clone https://github.com/your-username/FactoryForge.git

-Install dependencies:
+2. Install dependencies:
 cd FactoryForge
 npm install

-Start the development server:
+3. Start the development server: npm start

-npm start
+4. Access the Application:
-Open your browser and navigate to localhost to access the application.
+Open your preferred web browser and navigate to localhost to access the Motion application.

 ### Team Members